 Practical MaaS in Japan

 Jorudan, Japan’s leading journey planner and MaaS application, launched ticketing for public transit for Syoei Express Bus which operate services into Tokyo City.
 Jorudan went on to launch Practical MaaS in Toyota City and Oita City in time for a major sporting event taking place in the country.
 The service then went live for JRW and Nikko Kottsu Bus service.
-In total, 25 agencies in Japan have deployed a Practical MaaS solution with Jorudan and Masabi.
+In total, more than 30 agencies in Japan have deployed a Practical MaaS solution with Jorudan and Masabi.

 Practical MaaS in the USA